codecasupport/playbook/docs/onboarding.md

 1) An agency's Directory Listing Coordinator will verify the agency website in COLD [https://cold.govops.ca.gov](https://cold.govops.ca.gov)

 2) Create a [GitHub organization](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/about-organizations) (ex: [California Department of Technology](https://github.com/CDTgithub), [CA Office of Digital Innovation](https://github.com/Office-of-Digital-Innovation/)).
-  The GitHub organization name is what needs to be included in the [code-ca.json](https://codecaopensource-playbook.readthedocs.io/en/latest/workflow/#codejson) file.
+  The GitHub organization name is what needs to be included in the [code-ca.json](https://codecaopensource-playbook.readthedocs.io/en/latest/workflow/#codejson) file, and can be found in the URL of the organization's GitHub account.
 ```
 www.github.com/yourOrg1
 ```